Environmental Sustainability Education

 Strategies for the Future

 Besant Hill School adopted a Sustainability Strategic Plan in 2008 designed as a system to combine our diverse sustainable strategies into one integrated plan (see the links below).
 Perhaps as important, however, is that our plan is also designed as a means to celebrate our achievements in a measurable way.
-Our strategic plan identifies our sustainable intentions, along with mechanisms for assessment, in these areas: energy and resource management; integrating sustainability into school curriculum; enhancing the natural environment of the school; cultivating community partnerships; and enriching systems of administrative support.
+Our strategic plan identifies our sustainable intentions, along with mechanisms for assessment, in the following areas:

 For more information on the BHS Sustainability Program please refer to the sidebar links for Green Schools Alliance Regional Conference, Bioneers, Student Climate and Conservation Congress, Meat-Free Friday, Green Cup Challenge, and Sustainable Agriculture